 13. Google Photos

-Google Photos is a photo storage service provided by Google.
+Google Photos is a cloud photo storage service provided by Google.
 That means your photos have the same security and simplicity enjoyed by other Google services.
 Due to this simplicity, we recommend it for anyone from youngsters to curious seniors.
 Google has an excellent image recognition engine behind Google Photos.
 As a result, they can determine what is on your photos and label it accordingly.
 This means you can instantly search for your photos by just describing what you need to find.
 For example, if you have tons of photos and don’t know where’s your bikini photo from the last vacation, Google Photos can help.
 This service is also great if you take a ton of your photos using your Android device and wants to automatically backup all your photos for free.
 With Google’s reputation, this is probably one of the safest photography websites in the world.